KaveeshRanaweera/ESP-32---Network-Sniffer/README.md

 If you want try this please download folder as a zip file and continue this works on ESP 32
 # Required Items
 -LCD 16*2
-I2c Controller
+-I2c Controller
-ESP - 32
+-ESP - 32